 It’s no exaggeration to say that a riding hat could save your life.
 For all riders, it’s the single most important piece of kit that you will ever buy.
 So here is the EQUUS Buying Guide on everything you need to know about buying the best riding hat to suit your needs.

 |Caring for your riding hat||Best hat by discipline or riding type|

 When do I need to wear a riding hat?

 Always wear a hat whenever and wherever you ride.
-If you work or handle a horse on the ground, you should also wear a hat as it’s very easy to get kicked in the head if a horse misbehaves.
-It’s a requirement for grooms at some livery yards, racing stables and studs to wear hat when turning out or bringing in or even putting a horse on the horse walker.
-Handlers of young horses’ wear hats as youngsters are often not in complete control of their ‘arms and legs’ as it were or their behaviour!
+If you work or handle a horse on the ground, you should also wear a hat as it’s very easy to get kicked in the head if a horse strikes out.
+It’s a requirement for grooms at some livery yards, racing stables and studs to wear riding helmets when turning out or bringing in, or even putting a horse on the horse walker.
+Handlers of young horses should wear hats as youngsters are often not in complete control of their legs, excitement, or their behaviour!

 Wearing a hat carries no disgrace and it’s certainly not a reflection of ability.

 Do I have to wear a riding hat by law?